The Strange World Cast Is Gorgeous In Real Life

 Jaboukie Young-White (Ethan Clade)

 Ethan Clade is the son of Searcher and Meridian.
-He can be seen in the "Strange World" teaser wearing a blue knit cap and a yellow scarf, staring in wide-eyed awe at the miraculous sights that surround him.
-We also witness him in a perilous situation, tumbling down what almost looks like a long, giant tongue (your guess is as good as ours) and struggling to catch his grip.
+He can be seen in "Strange World" wearing a blue knit cap and a yellow scarf, staring in wide-eyed awe at the miraculous sights that surround him.
+We also witness him in plenty of perilous situations, tumbling down and struggling to catch his grip.
 Unlike his dad, Ethan fits in perfectly with the Clade family's innate sense of adventure.

 Ethan is voiced by actor Jaboukie Young-White.
 The 28-year-old got his start acting in short films.
 In 2018, he appeared in the Emmy-nominated limited series "aka Wyatt Cenac," and he voiced a minor character in Pixar's "Ralph Breaks the Internet."
 Young-White was also a correspondent for three years on "The Daily Show," and he had voice roles in the animated comedies "BoJack Horseman," "Big Mouth," and "Fairfax."
 He appeared in three episodes of "Only Murders in the Building" as Sam, one of the podcast superfans.